-The purpose of this section ("Chapter 3") of the Annual SAFE Report is to identify and evaluate potential fishery ecosystem relationships between fishery parameters and ecosystem variables to assess how changes in the ecosystem can affect fisheries across the Western Pacific region.
-"Fishery ecosystem relationships" are those associations between various fishery-dependent data measures (e.g., catch, effort, or CPUE), and other environmental attributes (e.g., temperature, precipitation, current velocity) that may contribute to observed trends or act as potential indicators of the status of prominent stocks in the fishery.
-Data integration analyses represent a first step in a sequence of exploratory analyses that will be utilized to inform new assessments of what factors may be useful going forward, and were first incorporated in the 2017 versions of the Annual SAFE Reports.
+The purpose of this section ("Chapter 3") of the annual SAFE report is to identify and evaluate potential fishery ecosystem relationships between fishery parameters and ecosystem variables to assess how changes in the ecosystem can affect fisheries across the Western Pacific region.
+"Fishery ecosystem relationships" are those associations between various fishery-dependent data measures (e.g., catch, effort, or catch per unit effort), and other environmental attributes (e.g., temperature, precipitation, current velocity) that may contribute to observed trends or act as potential indicators of the status of prominent stocks in the fishery.
+Data integration analyses represent a first step in a sequence of exploratory analyses that will be utilized to inform new assessments of what factors may be useful going forward and were first incorporated in the 2017 versions of the annual SAFE reports.

 To support the development of Chapter 3 of the annual SAFE report, staff from the Council, NMFS PIFSC and PIRO, and Triton Aquatics (consultants), held a SAFE Report Data Integration Workshop (hereafter, "the Workshop") on November 30, 2016 to identify potential fishery ecosystem relationships relevant to local policy in the Western Pacific region and determine appropriate methods to analyze them.
-The archipelagic fisheries group developed nearly 30 potential fishery ecosystem relationships to examine across bottomfish, coral reef, and crustacean fisheries based on data reliability, suitability of methodology, repeatability on an annual basis, and how well analyses could potentially inform management decisions (Table 14).
-It is important to note that these lists were developed before the ecosystem component FEP amendment was developed.
+The archipelagic fisheries group developed nearly 30 potential fishery ecosystem relationships to examine across bottomfish, coral reef, and crustacean fisheries based on data reliability, suitability of methodology, repeatability on an annual basis, and how well analyses could potentially inform management decisions (Table 13).
+It is important to note that these lists were developed before the ecosystem component FEP amendments were developed.

-Table 14.
+Table 13.
 List of brainstormed potential archipelagic island fishery relationships scored and ranked from highest to lowest priority